 The Contractor shall be responsible for all coordination to locate and protect utilities present within the project corridor.
 The Contractor shall stakeout the location of the proposed stream channel and wetlands prior to commencing excavation operations.
 The survey shall identify the general locations of the centerline and the centerline offsets along the new stream channel, the wetland grading limits, and existing wetlands.
-The Contractor shall be responsible for conducting construction activities in a manner that does not damage utilities, other structures, roads or trails, and shall repair any damages to utilities, other structures, roads or trails.
+The Contractor shall be responsible for conducting construction activities in a manner that does not damage utilities, other structures, roads, or trails, and shall repair any damages to utilities, other structures, roads, or trails occasioned by such activities.